-Hudson County's landmark courthouse was built during the time of the American Renaissance (1876-1917) and opened on September 20, 1910.
+Hudson County's landmark courthouse was built during the American Renaissance (1876-1917) and opened on September 20, 1910.
 It replaced the original Hudson County Courthouse built in 1845 on the adjacent property.
 The "new" courthouse was designed by architect Hugh Roberts (1867-1928), a resident of Jersey City.
 He was the brother-in-law of Hudson County attorney William D. Edwards and US Senator and New Jersey Governor Edward I. Edwards.
 The companies of Well Bros. and John F. Gill & Sons completed the courthouse for $3.3 million, well over the projected budget of $990,000.

 The four-story interior design and ornamentation received as much attention as the exterior.
 Eight columns of Italian green marble in the center of the building dramatically rise from the second to the fourth floor.
 It forms an interior court covered by a dome.
-Scenes of the zodiac surround the rotunda with a dome of stained class.
-Architectural historian Suzanne Hand remarks that the structure's great rotunda "with its rich materials, columns, balustrades, arches and dome shows the sumptuousness of Neoclassical Revival design" (79).
+Scenes of the zodiac surround the rotunda with a stained glass dome.
+Architectural historian Suzanne Hand remarks that the structure's grand rotunda "with its rich materials, columns, balustrades, arches and dome shows the sumptuousness of Neoclassical Revival design" (79).

-Roberts, who admired the paintings at the Essex County Courthouse, selected Francis Davis Millet to become the director of decoration, the same role he had for the 1893 World's Columbian Exposition in Chicago.
+Roberts, who admired the paintings at the Essex County Courthouse, selected Francis Davis Millet as director of decoration, the same role he had for the 1893 World's Columbian Exposition in Chicago.
 He then commissioned four additional artists who worked at the Newark courthouse: Edwin H. Blashfield, Charles Yardley Turner, Kenyon Cox, and Howard Pyle.
 Their murals grace the interior of the building.
-They depict the history of Hudson County, such as The Coming of the English by Pyle seen in the Hudson County Freeholders' Assembly Chamber.
-The four major courtrooms on the top floor are each designed in a classical style that conveys the law's majesty.
+They depict the history of Hudson County, such as The Coming of the English by Pyle, as seen in the Hudson County Freeholders' Assembly Chamber.
+The four main courtrooms on the top floor are each designed in a classical style that conveys the law's majesty.